The Witcher - Blood Origin release date rumours: Cast, plot, trailer and latest news

 Set in an elven world 1,200 years before the world of The Witcher, Blood Origin will tell a story lost to time - the origin of the very first Witcher, and the events that lead to the pivotal “conjunction of the spheres,” when the worlds of monsters, men, and elves merged to become one.

 Specifically, this means the show will tell an “original story” only hinted at in the Netflix show and author Andrzej Sapkowski’s series of novels, about how a cataclysmic cosmological event catapulted the human race into the previously-elven Continent, and the clash that resulted.

 “A question has been burning in my mind ever since I first read The Witcher books,” showrunner Declan de Barra said.
 “What was the Elven world really like before the cataclysmic arrival of the humans?

-“I’ve always been fascinated by the rise and fall of civilizations, how science, discovery, and culture flourish right before that fall.
-How vast swathes of knowledge are lost forever in such a short time, often compounded by colonization and a rewriting of history.
-Leaving only fragments of a civilization’s true story behind.
+“I've always been fascinated by the rise and fall of civilisations, how science, discovery, and culture flourish right before that fall.
+How vast swathes of knowledge are lost forever in such a short time, often compounded by colonisation and a rewriting of history.
+Leaving only fragments of a civilisation’s true story behind.

-“The Witcher: Blood Origin will tell the tale of the Elven civilization before its fall, and most importantly reveal the forgotten history of the very first Witcher.”
+“The Witcher: Blood Origin will tell the tale of the Elven civilisation before its fall, and most importantly reveal the forgotten history of the very first Witcher.”

 “It is exciting that the world of Witcher - as planned in the very beginning - is expanding,” author Andrzej Sapkowski said.